pcm-dpc/COVID-19/README_EN.md

 | **totale_casi**                 | Totale casi positivi              | Total amount of positive cases         | Number                        | 3                   |
 | **tamponi**                     | Totale tamponi                    | Tests performed                        | Number                        | 3                   |

-*The Autonomous Provinces of Trento and Bolzano are listed in "region name" and with code 04 of Trentino Alto Adige.*
+*The Autonomous provinces of Trento and Bolzano are listed separately in the "region name" but they both share the code 04 of Trentino Alto Adige as "codice_regione".*

-*An summary JSON file for all the dates is made available in the folder "dati-json": dpc-covid19-ita-regioni.json*
+*A JSON file containing all the information for all the dates is made available at the path: `dati-json/dpc-covid19-ita-regioni.json`*

 ### Data divided by province

-**Directory:**  dati-province
+**Directory:** `dati-province`

-**Path daily file:** dpc-covid19-ita-province-yyyymmdd.csv (dpc-covid19-ita-province-20200224.csv)
+**Path daily file:** `dpc-covid19-ita-province-yyyymmdd.csv` (example: `dpc-covid19-ita-province-20200224.csv`)

-**Recap file:** dpc-covid19-ita-province.csv
+**Recap file:** `dpc-covid19-ita-province.csv`

 | Name              | Descrizione (Italian)                       | Description                     | Format            | Example              |
 |-------------------------|-------------------------------------|---------------------------------|--------------------|----------------------|